 - Preheat your oven to 180°C (350°F).

-- Line your cake pan with baking paper.
+- Line your cake pan with parchment or baking paper.

 Preparing dream cake batter: